aodn/animaltracking-fathom-upload/README.md

 ### If you use Linux/Mac, open a terminal:

-For Mac, click the Launchpad icon in the Dock, type Terminal in the search field, then click Terminal For Linux (Ubuntu) press Ctrl+Alt+T .
+For Mac, click the Launchpad icon in the Dock, type Terminal in the search field, then click Terminal.

+For Linux (Ubuntu) press Ctrl+Alt+T.

 Change working directory to where you downloaded the file `animaltracking`.
 If the file is saved in your `Downloads` folder, execute the following: